-For a one-hour historical walking tour of Dubrovnik by Dubrovnik City Tours, look for the person with the red umbrella in front of Big Onofrio’s fountain 15 minutes before the 10 a.m., noon, 1:30 pm, and 5 pm tours, and pay 12 Euros.
-Our excellent guide, Ana Vrtikapa, was a Dubrovnik native who was raised speaking the Dubrovnik dialect, a mix of Croatian and Italian, lingering evidence of the city’s past domination by Venice.
-(For why history walking tours can deepen your experience, click here.)
+For a one-hour historical walking tour by Dubrovnik City Tours, we looked for the person with a red umbrella at Big Onofrio’s fountain (4 times a day) and paid 12 Euros.
+Our excellent guide, Ana Vrtikapa, was raised speaking the Dubrovnik dialect, a mix of Croatian and Italian, lingering evidence of the city’s past domination by Venice.
+(For why history walking tours can deepen your experience, here.)

 The Homeland War Museum, located near the top of the cable car, is inside a fort built by Napoleon and used in the 1990s war.
-The museum has graphic images of the Serbian shelling of Dubrovnik, which could be upsetting to kids under 10 or so.
+The museum has graphic images of the Serbian shelling of Dubrovnik, which could be upsetting to kids under 10.

 Great Views of Dubrovnik

-Our favorite spots to watch the stone buildings of Dubrovnik glow in the early evening sun were from the wall, from Restaurant Panorama at the top of the cable car (both mentioned above), and from the Dubrovnik roof terrace restaurant, Above 5.
-The Above 5 restaurant is located on top of the Boutique Hotel Stari Grad.
-Dubrovnik’s Old City does not have elevators, but your climb to the 5th floor of the hotel is rewarded with a panoramic view of the walled city and the sea beyond.
+Our favorite spots to watch the stone buildings of Dubrovnik glow in the early evening sun were from the Wall, from Restaurant Panorama at the top of the cable car, and from a roof terrace restaurant in Dubrovnik.
+The restaurant, called Above 5, is on the 5th floor of the Boutique Hotel Stari Grad in Old City.
+While Dubrovnik’s Old City does not have elevators, our climb up to Above 5 was rewarded with a panoramic view of the walled city and the sea beyond.

-The Top 5 Restaurant is open for breakfast and dinner.
-If you stay in Boutique Hotel Stari Grad – a splurge – an elegant breakfast on the roof terrace is included.
-Breakfast with that view was a wonderful beginning to every day of our stay in Dubrovnik.
+Above 5 Restaurant is open for breakfast and dinner.
+Our stay in Boutique Hotel Stari Grad – a splurge – included an elegant breakfast on the roof terrace.
+Our breakfast with that view was a wonderful beginning to every day in Dubrovnik.

 Truly nutty places with great views of the sea are Buza Bar 1 and Buza Bar 2.
-Both are open-air bars located just outside the city wall, where customers sit directly on the rocky cliff facing the sea.
-While my husband and I sat on the upper rocks to sip wine, hardier customers climbed down the cliff – or jumped into the sea – to swim.
-These are fun places we enjoyed visiting during the day, but they are not for little kids or anyone with unsteady footing, and I would not have wanted to navigate in the dark.
+Amazingly, customers sit directly on the rock facing the sea at both of these open-air bars connected to the city wall.
+While my husband and I sat on the upper rocks to sip wine, hardier customers climbed down the steep rock.
+Or jumped into the sea to swim.
+These are delightful places during the day.
+But they are not for little kids or anyone with unsteady footing.
+And too risky to navigate in the dark.

-The Old City in Dubrovnik gets overcrowded with cruise passengers between about 10 am and 4 pm.
-If you can, explore the streets of the Old City before the cruise passengers arrive and after they leave, and use the middle of the day to take day trips, or to visit museums, which are less crowded.
+The Old City in Dubrovnik gets overcrowded with cruise passengers between 10 am and 4 pm.
+In summer, if you can, explore the streets of Old City before cruise passengers arrive.
+Or, wait until after cruise passengers leave.
+To avoid crowds, we used the middle of the day for day trips or museums.

 Save money by taking the bus from the airport.
-We flew from our home in Philadelphia to the airport near Dubrovnik.
-For about $6, an air-conditioned bus with plush seats took us from the Dubrovnik airport to the Old City (stop is Pile Gate).
-Since cars are prohibited inside the Old City, whether you take a taxi or the bus, you will need to carry your bag to your hotel door.
+For less than $10, an air-conditioned bus with plush seats took us from the Dubrovnik airport to the Old City (stop is Pile Gate).
+Since cars are prohibited inside the Old City, even if you take a taxi, you’ll need to carry bags to the hotel.

 Croatia beyond Dubrovnik

 Along Croatia’s coast, you can explore its wine region and taste delicious Croatian wine.
-Farther inland is a national park with waterfalls and lakes with gorgeous clear green water.
+Farther inland is Croatia’s Plitvice National Park, known for striking green waterfalls and lakes.
 Croatia’s capital is the cultural center of Zagreb, a destination in itself.